mattip/numpy/doc/source/reference/random/extending.rst

        x = Xoroshiro128()
        capsule = x.capsule
-       # Optional check that the capsule if from a Basic RNG
        if not PyCapsule_IsValid(capsule, capsule_name):
            raise ValueError("Invalid pointer to anon_func_state")
-       # Cast the pointer
        rng = <bitgen_t *> PyCapsule_GetPointer(capsule, capsule_name)
        random_values = np.empty(n)
        for i in range(n):
-           # Call the function
            random_values[i] = random_gauss_zig(rng)
        randoms = np.asarray(random_values)
        return randoms

 The BitGenerator can also be directly accessed using the members of the basic RNG structure.